corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization.md

 ### Corda Types

-Any classes and interfaces in the Corda codebase annotated with `@CordaSerializable` are supported.
+Corda supports all classes and interfaces in the codebase that are annotated with `@CordaSerializable`.

-All Corda exceptions that are expected to be serialized inherit from `CordaThrowable` via either `CordaException` (for checked exceptions) or `CordaRuntimeException` (for unchecked exceptions).
-Any `Throwable` that is serialized but does not conform to `CordaThrowable` will be converted to a `CordaRuntimeException`, with the original exception type and other properties retained within it.
+All Corda exceptions that are expected to be serialized inherit from `CordaThrowable`, either via `CordaException` (for checked exceptions) or `CordaRuntimeException` (for unchecked exceptions).
+Any `Throwable` that is serialized but does not conform to `CordaThrowable` is converted to a `CordaRuntimeException`, with the original exception type and other properties retained within it.

 ## Custom Types

-You own types must adhere to the following rules to be supported:
+Your own types must adhere to the following rules to be supported.

 ### Classes